 - Settling on a mat

-- Walking on a loose leash passed an easy distraction
+- Walking on a loose leash past an easy distraction

 - Introducing real life situations during "Come"